-- "Select Adapter Logic" below - "Load the Project" below
+- "Select Adapter Logic" below

+- · "Load the Project" on the next page

-1. Select Adapter Logic
+- 1. Select Adapter Logic

 When you implement an adapter, you must choose how to handle the condition logic in the implementation (property conditions, ID conditions, reconciliation conditions, and link conditions).